HaiNguyen2903/MOT_Human_Tracking_DeepSORT/README.md

 ql: matrix of query labels
 gf: matrix of vector features for each gallery
 gl: matrix of gallery labels
-query_paths: list of paths for all query images 	# for visualization
+query_paths: list of paths for all query images
-gallery_paths: list of paths for all gallery images	# for visualization
+gallery_paths: list of paths for all gallery images
 ```

 **1. Evaluating on the whole gallery for all queries**